 Two remarkable trends have surfaced in the last two decades.
-One is the gradual equatorward extension of sightings during the Northern Hemisphere season, culminating with sightings on 2019 June 9/10 and 23/24 by Don Davis of Joshua Tree, California (34.1° N).
+One is the gradual equatorward extension of sightings during the Northern Hemisphere season, culminating with sightings in 2019 and 2020 by Don Davis of Joshua Tree, California (34.1° N).
 The other trend is a reduced response of NLC incidence to solar activity.
 Historically, during the years around sunspot maximum, there have been fewer sightings of NLC due to heating of the mesosphere by increased radiation from the Sun.
 But during the last two solar maxima, in 2003 and 2014, NLC sightings remained at high levels.
 PMC monitored by satellite showed a similar tendency (see the paper by Mark Hervig et al., published in Geophysical Research Letters, 46, 10, 132-10, 139).